Back to Home page

 The shell bursts kept lighting up the little village, throwing out the ruins in relief, and all round for miles one could see only a mass of fire.

 The Germs did not reply.
-It seems as if they were "flabbergasted" by the magnitude of the display, and were waiting to see at which part of the line of an attack was contemplated, if one was coming.
+It seems as if they were "flabbergasted" by the magnitude of the display, and were waiting to see at which part of the line an attack was contemplated, if one was coming.

 For an hour the sky was continually alight with bursting shells, making the blood red sunset more intense as it slowly past away.